 \subsection{The habitat model}

-In the illustrative example of a changing habitat, we consider two distinct population growth models that are characterised by two different reaction terms.
-The logistic growth model, which is the focus of Ref.~\cite{berestycki2009can}, is characterised by the {\em logistic reaction term}
+In the illustrative example of a changing habitat, we consider two distinct population growth models that are characterized by two different reaction terms.
+The logistic growth model, which is the focus of~\cite{berestycki2009can}, is characterized by the {\em logistic reaction term}

 which accounts for limited resources at large population density.
 This quadratic function has two roots.
 The zero root corresponds to extinction, while the positive root corresponds to the carrying capacity of the habitat.
-In contrast, the Allee growth model is characterised by the {\em Allee reaction term}
+In contrast, the Allee growth model is characterized by the {\em Allee reaction term}

 which accounts for limited resources at large population density as well as for the undercrowding Allee effect at low population density; see~\cite{volterra1938population} and~\cite[Sec.3]{dennis1989allee}.
-The main difference from the logistic growth model is that this cubic function has three roots, and may give rise to bistability between extinction and carrying capacity, which are separated by the unstable Allee threshold for population growth.
-Our focus is on the analysis of the Allee growth model, and how it contrasts with the logistic growth model.
-The logistic growth model is discussed in the Appendix.
+The main difference from the logistic growth model is that this cubic function has three roots and may give rise to bistability between extinction and carrying capacity, which are separated by the unstable Allee threshold for population growth.
+Our focus is on the analysis of the Allee growth model and how it contrasts with the logistic growth model.
+The logistic growth model is discussed in the appendix.

 For both growth models, the constant parameters $\beta \ge 0$ and $\gamma \ge 0$ represent the linear and nonlinear death rates, respectively.
 The second term in~\eqref{eq:LogisticFunction} and~\eqref{eq:AlleeFunction} characterises birth processes and consists of two factors.
 The constant parameter $\lambda \ge 0$ is the birth rate\,\footnote{Note that $\lambda$ is the linear birth rate in the logistic model~\eqref{eq:LogisticFunction}, and nonlinear birth rate in the Allee model~\eqref{eq:AlleeFunction}.}, and the dimensionless and heterogeneous-in-$\xi$ habitat function